LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

 ## New with Loop 3

-!!! info ""
-    Information from this section will be moved to the Version / Releases page after release.

 Loop 3 redesigns the app, building off work by Tidepool and DIY contributors.
 Some changes might not be obvious, but make the app more robust.

 Here are some highlights: